How much do you know about the Everything DiSC C personality preference?

 But how do the C-styles differ?
 What difference does the placement of the DiSC dot really make?

-The solid C or the high C
+The solid C or the high C style

-The the strong C personality prioritizes ACCURACY.
+The strong C personality prioritizes ACCURACY.
 They might carefully review your work or project, give very specific feedback, and do it all with a detached air.
 They don’t like being wrong and can focus all their attention on data rather than on people.

 The strong C can be hard to get to know well.
 They tend to display personal restraint that conceals their reactions and emotions.
-If you’re looking for sympathy or a sensation ear, you might want to turn elsewhere.
+If you’re looking for sympathy or a sensitive ear, you might want to turn elsewhere.
 Strong displays of emotion can make them uncomfortable.